ReFirmLabs/centrifuge-cli/docs/POLICY.md

 Before you begin, ensure you have met the following requirements:

 * You have python 3 installed (tested with python 3.7)
-* You have an active Centrifuge account with a valid API authtoken
+* You have an active Binwalk account with a valid API authtoken
-* You have a completed Centrifuge report that you wish to check
+* You have a completed Binwalk report that you wish to check
-* You have installed the latest version of the Centrifuge command line tool (version 0.2.2 or later)
+* You have installed the latest version of the Binwalk command line tool (version 0.2.2 or later)

-## Installing the Centrifuge CLI
+## Installing the Binwalk CLI

 Tested on Linux with python 3.7
 ```
 pip3 install centrifuge-cli
 ```

-## Using Centrifuge Policy Check
+## Using Binwalk Policy Check

 ```
 # Command options:
 --policy-yaml : location of policy rules file (see below)
 --report-template : location of mustache-based template for compliance report

-# Check your policy against Centrifuge report 1234 and output CSV format (default)
+# Check your policy against Binwalk report 1234 and output CSV format (default)
 centrifuge report --ufid=<REPORT ID> check-policy --policy-yaml my-policy.yml

-# Check your policy against Centrifuge report 1234 and output json format
+# Check your policy against Binwalk report 1234 and output json format
 centrifuge --outfmt json report --ufid=<REPORT ID> check-policy --policy-yaml my-policy.yml

-# Check your policy against Centrifuge report 1234 and output full html compliance report using example template
+# Check your policy against Binwalk report 1234 and output full html compliance report using example template
 centrifuge report --ufid=<REPORT ID> check-policy --policy-yaml my-policy.yml --report-template example-policy-report.mustache > compliance_report.htm
 ```